Marcus is an orthopedic spine surgeon who knows for sure how to ease ache in your back, neck, and shoulders, and prevent meeting him in person.

 Another neat thing about this pillow is that it’s adjustable in height.
 The pillow comes overstuffed, and you’re free to unzip the cover and remove filling as needed until it sits at the height you need.
 The pillow is slightly less than medium firm, so keep in mind that it will compress a bit after you lie down on it.

 The kapok fibers that this pillow is stuffed with provide a cooling experience.
 Layla added to that by covering the pillow with a CuTec copper-infused polyester blend, which does an excellent job of dissipating heat.
 If you’re worried about sleeping warm, this is one of the best cooling pillows for side sleepers.

-What we liked: The fact that this pillow is adjustable in height is terrific for side sleepers.
+What do we love it for?
+The fact that this pillow is adjustable in height is terrific for side sleepers.
 Thanks to that design feature, you can dial in the loft until your neck is perfectly aligned with your spine.

-What could be better: This pillow is slightly more plush than many side sleepers would prefer.
+What were we disappointed with?
+This pillow is slightly more plush than many side sleepers would prefer.
 A little bit more kapok fiber and a little bit less memory foam in the filling would be ideal.